 Valentine’s Day is a-coming!

 Ohh, love it or hate it, celebrate it or not, it won’t go away because it’s a big consumer money spin and the guilt trip is turned to full volume.
+We need funky clothes for over 50 today of all days.

 Around about this time I feel as if I’m in a tumble drier and actively loathe the coming of the 14th, because after 32years of marriage, let’s face it, you have to be more and more inventive.